thiagola92/zerotier-gdextension/README.md

 # godtier-extension
-This repository is used to generate the godtier GDExtension.
+This repository is used to generate Godtier GDExtension.
+Godtier is an extension to use ZeroTier in Godot.

 ### Compile Debug
 ```bash